dahyeshon/Final-Report/README.md

      - None furtherer updated after 2018
      (further information later)

-# 4. Status and alternatives to prevent online transaction fraud in second-hand market
+# 4. Current situations and alternatives to prevent online transaction fraud in second-hand market

 ## 4.1 How to prevent online C2C resale fraud conducted by the two companies